-These contributions include all support obtained from third party sources, (i.e. excluding nano-tera.ch and the institutions themselves) to support nano-tera.ch projects.
+These contributions include all support obtained from third party sources, (i.e. excluding nano-tera.ch and the applicants themselves) to support nano-tera.ch projects.
 They typically include industrial participation in cash or in kind.
-Cash funds secured to support accepted nano-tera.ch projects are to be reported in the annual accounting statements of the corresponding institutions.

-All research Proposals for RTD projects must be submitted on the nano-tera.ch application forms, and satisfy the matching funds requirements above as expressed by the spreadsheet.
+All research Proposals for RTD projects must be submitted on the nano-tera.ch application forms, and satisfy the above matching funds requirements.
 Each proposal will present a detailed budget with both requested resources and secured matching funds.
-The present call covers a total amount of about 12 MCHF for funding a number of RTD projects over a period of four years, starting in the winter of 2012.
+The present call covers a total amount of about 30 MCHF - subject to government approval - for funding a number of RTD projects over a period of four years, starting in 2013.